-Condition: Knee osteoarthritis (OA) is a painful disease of the knee joint, in which both the bone and the elastic part of the joint called cartilage may break down.
+Condition: Knee osteoarthritis (OA) is a painful disease of the joint that results from “wear and tear” of the bones and cartilage.

 Other Resources for Patients and Families: Weight loss and exercise programs may be helpful for patients and families.